 Some of the information contained in this report concerning the markets and industry in which we operate is derived from publicly available information and from industry sources.
-Although we believe that this publicly available information and the information provided by these industry sources are reliable, we have not independently verified the accuracy of any of this information.
+Although we believe that this publicly available information provided by these industry sources are reliable, we have not independently verified the accuracy of any of this information.